 The stand-out performance of the evening has to be the caricature delight that is Jessie May, who appears as all of the different women (with various accents) who have experienced the “problem” from the other side.
 Her characters are pitched with an elastic face and embrace various costumes, yet she still manages to get us to relate and identify with each person she portrays.
 In the second half, where the entire cast meets in group therapy, she leads and supports the act seamlessly as the holistic therapist specialising in meditation and the release of breath.
 She does this effortlessly, despite the intentionally catastrophic and funny collision of characters, spurred on by the 27-year-old, over-analytical Saul (the vocally powerful Gordon-Levitt-esque Nik Drake), who refuses to take the exercise seriously.

 Graham Hubbard directs with true honesty, which brings about the humour in the witty text easily and naturally.
 You genuinely laugh out loud at the absurd but hopelessly truthful circumstances these men have found themselves in, and yet empathise with every one of them on stage.
 Hattie Clarke’s design is simplistic enough to make a statement and evoke imagination, but remains adaptable.
 Matt Reed, simply and absolutely, succeeds in his hilarious premiere piece.

-Impotent is on until 26th January 2013.
-For further information and to book tickets, click here.
+Impotent is at the Lion & Unicorn until 26th January 2013.
+For further information or to book visit the show’s website here.